FoxCode-JF/hotpath-rs/docs/src/terms.md

 You may request deletion of your data at any time by emailing contact@pawelurbanek.com.

-We use [Simple Analytics](https://www.simpleanalytics.com/) for anonymized traffic monitoring.
+We use <a href="https://www.simpleanalytics.com/" rel="nofollow">Simple Analytics</a> for anonymized traffic monitoring.
 It does not use cookies and does not collect any personal data.

 The controller of your data is: